Defer Offscreen Images on Mobile: Native Lazy Loading Guide

 });

 Main Thread Blocking: The scroll event fires dozens of times per second.
-Executing logic and calculating layout (getBoundingClientRect) during active scrolling caused frame drops (jank).
+Executing logic and calculating layout (getBoundingClientRect) during active scrolling causes frame drops (jank).

-Layout Thrashing: Querying geometric properties forces the browser to synchronously recalculate the layout style, a computationally expensive operation on mobile CPUs.
+Layout Thrashing: Querying geometric properties forces the browser to synchronously recalculate layout, a computationally expensive operation on mobile CPUs.

 The IntersectionObserver API improved performance by asynchronously observing changes in element visibility.